lucasmun09/website/content/post/Desigining Your Own Ultrasonic Microphone/index.md

 The microphone simply consisted of a MOSfet to act as a shut down, two amplifiers to amplify the signal, and bunch of supporting passive components that makes the chips work.
 Finally, the main sensor, Knowles FG sensor's datasheet description indicates that it can be used for hearing aids.

-Over all, I designed my microphone down into three chunks; Sensor, amplification, and power.
+Over all, I selected the microphone components down into three chunks; Sensor, amplification, and power.